rraymondgh/plugins/README.md

 ## Plugin Lifecycle and Statelessness

-**Important**: Navidrome plugins are stateless.
+**Important**: Plugins are stateless.
 Each method call creates a new plugin instance which is destroyed afterward.
 This has several important implications:

 1. **No in-memory persistence**: Plugins cannot store state between method calls in memory
 2. **Each call is isolated**: Variables, configurations, and runtime state don't persist between calls